Stephen A. Schwarzman: Personal life

+Awards and recognition

+In 1999, Schwarzman received the American Academy of Achievement's Golden Plate Award.
+In 2018, Schwarzman was awarded the Plaque degree of the Order of the Aztec Eagle by Mexico President Enrique Peña Nieto for his role in supporting the United States–Mexico–Canada Agreement.
+In 2024, King Charles III made Schwarzman an Honorary Knight Commander of the Order of the British Empire (KBE) for services to philanthropy.

+In 2007, Schwarzman was listed among Time's 100 Most Influential People in The World.
+In 2014 and 2016, Schwarzman was named as one of Bloomberg's 50 Most Influential people of the year.

 In 2019, Schwarzman wrote his first book titled, What It Takes: Lessons in the Pursuit of Excellence, "which draws from his experiences in business, philanthropy and public service."
 His book became a New York Times Best Seller.
 However, the title was included with a dagger next to it, used to indicate that retailers reported receiving bulk purchases.